 Making the Scene in Hollywood

-Over the past few months, the stars have gathered at various awards shows to honour creative film making that inspired, entertained, and moved audiences around the world.
+Over the past few months, the stars have gathered at various awards shows to honor creative filmmaking that inspired, entertained, and moved audiences around the world.
 While the entertainment world celebrated, Adobe prepared to make its own splash in Hollywood.
 After enjoying significant momentum across film, television, and web productions, Adobe is now more dedicated than ever to expanding outreach to and deepening relationships with the editorial community.
-To that end, Adobe opened an office in Los Angeles with an engineering and support team focused on providing the type of professional-level support that Hollywood demands.
+To that end, Adobe is expanding its presence in Los Angeles by significantly growing locally based business development, engineering and workflow specialists, to focus on providing the type of professional-level support that Hollywood demands.

 “Adobe Premiere Pro CC started gaining momentum in the independent film community for its mix of accessibility and professionalism, but seeing it make a difference in big-budget Hollywood movies and television shows has been very exciting for us,” says Steven Warner, Vice President of Digital Video & Audio at Adobe.
 “One of the reasons that Premiere Pro has grown so quickly is because Adobe knows how important it is to listen to editors, assistants, directors, and post supervisors and deliver rich features that support them without getting between them and their vision.
 This is why having a team based in Hollywood and talking directly with working professionals is so important to us.”

 The Adobe Hollywood team is already engaging with major editorial and post-production guilds, including America Cinema Editors, Motion Picture Editors Guild, and New York Post Alliance, to learn more about what today’s top editors and assistants need in their tools and share information on what Premiere Pro can do with the community.